Building a strong emotional bond is about emotional intimacy.

-When avoiding vulnerability and the possibility of hurt is your “normal”, your efforts at emotional intimacy are all about avoiding vulnerability and the possibility of hurt.
-Everything you do is about not getting hurt and little to do with connecting effectively or efficiently.
+When avoiding vulnerability and the possibility of hurt is your “normal”, your efforts at emotional intimacy are all about not getting hurt and little to do with connecting effectively or efficiently.

 In your heart and in the depths of your soul, what you really, really want is to love and feel loved no matter how the other feels or acts, and no matter what they say or don’t say.
 You want to know you can count on each other no matter what happens.
 But your actions, habits and the way you behave say, “I can’t allow myself to love you so much or count on you because I fear I’ll get hurt”.

 Guess what?
 That’s exactly what happens!
 YOU GET HURT.

 But instead of recognizing where the REAL PROBLEM is.
 We wrap it up in “we have/had communication problems” and continue with the same mentality that got us where we are in the first place.

 We still fear to make the first contact or call first because the other person might not respond/answer, and we’ll GET HURT.
 We still play silly mind games because we fear the other person will exploit our feelings for them, and we’ll GET HURT.
 We do “No Contact” because, hey! we don’t want to GET HURT.

 If you want to know what truly loving someone is and feel truly loved, you have to get comfortable with being vulnerable.
 For example:

 — Reaching out knowing that you might not get a response.